We Analyzed the Future Direction of Baidu Inc. (BIDU), Here is What We Found

 BIDU’s Market Performance

-BIDU stocks went down by -9.70% for the week, with a monthly jump of 0.10% and a quarterly performance of 0.42%, while its annual performance rate touched -48.63%.
-The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 4.40% for Baidu Inc..
-The simple moving average for the period of the last 20 days is -4.40% for BIDU stocks with a simple moving average of -8.42% for the last 200 days.
+BIDU stocks went up by 7.38% for the week, with a monthly jump of 11.14% and a quarterly performance of 8.36%, while its annual performance rate touched -46.06%.
+The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 4.36% for Baidu Inc..
+The simple moving average for the period of the last 20 days is 2.44% for BIDU stocks with a simple moving average of -1.02% for the last 200 days.

 Analysts’ Opinion of BIDU